Jerrybaijy/it-notes/README.md

 ## Self

-This folder contains all the files in the folder named IT which is in Baidu Netdisk
+This folder contains all the files in the folder named `it-notes` which is in Baidu Netdisk

 ## Getting started